soliton crystal microcomb

 is your problem too.

-We are speaking with hyperscalers, transceiver manufacturers, optical component companies, and deep tech investors.
 The benchtop demonstration is underway.
 The foundational IP position is being established now.
+We are speaking with the people building and funding what comes next.

 Hyperscaler infrastructure teams